Home News Retirement Income Planning: State Pension Boost Falls Short – Glasgow News

 Screen Shot at

-The Department for Work and Pensions (DWP) estimates that around 850,000 elderly individuals could be missing on Pension Credit.
-This is a means-tested benefit offering over £3,500 of financial support annually and serves as a gateway to additional help with housing costs, Council Tax, and heating bill.
+The Department for Work and Pensions (DWP) estimates that around 850,000 elderly individuals may be missing out on Pension Credit, a means-tested benefit that provides over £3,500 in financial support annually.
+Pension Credit not only supplements income but also acts as a gateway to additional assistance, such as help with housing costs, Council Tax, and heating bills.
+Despite its importance, many eligible pensioners are unaware of this benefit or how to claim it.

-In addition to the ongoing need for effective retirement income planning, Morrissey states: “Spending tends to fall sharply as we get older as you may go out less and you may not drive as much as you once did.”
-This trend suggests that additional retirement income sources, such as final salary pension provisions, may play a crucial role for some older adults.
+Morrissey also highlights a broader trend in retirement spending: “Spending tends to fall sharply as we get older, as you may go out less and you may not drive as much as you once did.”
+This shift underscores the importance of having additional retirement income sources, such as final salary pension provisions, to ensure financial stability in later life.

 Cost of Living Payments Worth £300 and £299

-Pensioners who qualify for Pension Credit may also be eligible for cost of living payments due before Spring 2024.
-There are two such payments, with the current one at £300 available for those who are on income-related benefits, including Pension Credit, till November 19, 2023.
+Pensioners who qualify for Pension Credit may also be eligible for cost of living payments scheduled before Spring 2024.
+Two such payments are available, with the first £300 payment open to those on income-related benefits, including Pension Credit, until November 19, 2023.
+Even a Pension Credit award of just a few pence can qualify a pensioner for these means-tested payments, which include the £300 and £299 instalments.

 Pension Credit Explained

-Pension Credit recipients can also get other benefits, such as access to Housing Benefit or Support for Mortgage Interest, Council Tax discount, free TV licence (for those aged 75 or over), help with NHS dental treatment, glasses and hospital appointment transport costs, heating cost assistance through the Warm Home Discount Scheme, and discount on the Royal Mail redirection service if moving house.
+Beyond the financial top-up, Pension Credit opens the door to a range of other benefits.
+These include access to Housing Benefit or Support for Mortgage Interest, Council Tax discounts, a free TV licence for those aged 75 or over, help with NHS dental treatment and glasses, assistance with hospital appointment transport costs, and heating cost support through the Warm Home Discount Scheme.
+Pension Credit recipients may also benefit from a discount on the Royal Mail redirection service if they are moving house.

-In May 2019, a legislation change implied that ‘mixed age couples’ — couples with one partner qualifying for State Pension and the other below it — are now considered ‘working age’ when checking for means-tested benefit entitlement.
+In May 2019, a legislative change reclassified ‘mixed age couples’—where one partner qualifies for State Pension and the other does not—as ‘working age’ when assessing means-tested benefit entitlement.
+This change has implications for how such couples access financial support.

-Pension Credit applications can be commenced up to four months before reaching State Pension age.
-While you can claim any time after you reach State Pension age, your claim can only be backdated for three months, meaning you can get up to three months of Pension Credit in your first payment.
+Applications for Pension Credit can be started up to four months before reaching State Pension age.
+While claims can be made at any time after reaching State Pension age, they can only be backdated for three months.
+This means you could receive up to three months of Pension Credit in your first payment.

 Related Articles